cjstoddard/Pico-Display-Board/README.md

 Update 7-13-2024:
 I have added cardkb.bas which demonstrates how to get an M5stack Cardkb working on I2C2.
 At some point I will turn this into a function so it can be inserted into another program easily.

+Update 7-24-2024:
+I added bme280.bas which demonstrates connecting a BME280 sensor on the I2C2 bus.

 Disclaimer: This software is provided "AS IS", without warranty of any kind, express or implied, including but not limited to warranties of merchantability, fitness for a paticular purpose and nonifringment.
 In no event shall the author or copyright holders be liable for any claim, damages or other liability, whether in an action of contract, tort or otherwise, arising from, out of or in connection with the software or the use or other dealings in the software.